Post

 # Check Testing Output

-# If Testing Output contains "Error building", set is_build_error=true for Actions environment variable, indicating Build failed
+# If Testing Output contains "Error building", set is_build_error=true for Actions environment variable, indicating Build failure

-# If Testing Output contains "Tests have failed", set is_test_error=true for Actions environment variable, indicating Test failed
+# If Testing Output contains "Tests have failed", set is_test_error=true for Actions environment variable, indicating Test failure

 if grep -q "Error building" "$RUNNER_TEMP/testing_output.txt"; then